joellacarman/joellacarman.github.io/xabout.md

 Hello!

-I'm an interactive designer/developer living in Washington, D.C.
+I'm a graphic designer in Washington, D.C. and I work with the team at the National League of Cities.

 In a previous life I worked as a news researcher, where I learned to love all things esoteric and number-related.
-I took some time out to learn development skills and now I bring numbers and design together into compelling visuals for an economics-themed think tank.
-Find my resume [here]({{ site.url }}/assets/StraleyResume.pdf).

-I enjoy listening to [college radio](http://www.radiok.org/) with my husband, working on my old house and wishing I had a dog.
+I've since followed my calling to do design work and built that initial interest in data and spreadsheet mechanics into web development skills, thanks in part to a coding bootcamp.

+I am a problem solver and I work hard to make things that make sense.

+Thanks for looking at my work.